 As parents and carers we play an important role in teaching children and young people how to understand and manage their feelings as they grow up.
 It's normal for your child to feel angry, sad, worried or stressed sometimes.
 However, if they're struggling to cope with those feelings, they might need support.
 Trying to find the right help for your child and navigating your way around different services can often feel overwhelming.
 Remember to look after yourself as you go - and to remind yourself that you're doing your best and it's not always easy.
-The following pages list a range of services that can help, advise, guide and support you and your child with mental health and emotional wellbeing problems.
+This booklet contains a number of services that can provide help, advice and support if you or your child are experiencing mental health or emotional wellbeing difficulties